In this guide, I will be covering 12 simple tips that are applicable to almost any industry you are involved in.

 The goal is to create an atmosphere that inspires people and allows them to connect with you on a deeper level.
 Everything will fall into place if you can make this happen.

-You do this by having the strong brand core, having a consistent voice, authentic content, by being yourself, and by telling stories that are inspiring and relevant.
+You do this by having a strong brand core, having a consistent voice, authentic content, being yourself, and telling stories that are inspiring and relevant.

 11. Be Yourself